top of page

 Ian Matthew Castro

-Building his performance skills in the New York area, he starred in Light Opera of New Jersey’s production of Cosí fan Tutte as Ferrando as well as Montclair State University’s production of Britten’s The Rape of Lucretia as the Male Chorus.
+Building his performance skills in the New York area, he starred in Light Opera of New Jersey’s production of Cosí fan tutte as Ferrando as well as Montclair State University’s production of Britten’s The Rape of Lucretia as the Male Chorus.
 He has also had the opportunity to hone his skills with Mise-en-Scène Studio’s concert series with select scenes from Verdi’s Rigoletto, Donizetti’s Lucia di Lammermoor, and Massenet’s Werther.

 He is also building upon his concert repertoire, having the opportunity to perform Mendelssohn’s Elias at Fest Aix-en-Provence’s Vocal Academy and Rossini’s Petite Messe Solennelle with Toonkunstkoor Amsterdam.

-Photography by Tom Schopper Photography
+Photography by Patricia Westley Photography